-What is strep throat?
-It's an infection in the throat and tonsils caused by group A Streptococcus bacteria.
+What is it?
+Strep throat is an infection in the throat and tonsils caused by group A Streptococcus bacteria.
 People with strep throat usually have a very red, painful throat, often with fever, and sometimes with headache, abdominal pain, and nausea and/or vomiting.
 Most sore throats, however, are caused by viruses and are not treated with antibiotics.

 How do you get strep throat?
 Strep throat can affect persons of any age but is most common in children.
-The bacterium is spread through contact with droplets from an infected person's cough or sneeze.
+It is spread through contact with droplets from an infected person's cough or sneeze.
 If you touch your mouth, nose, or eyes after touching something that has these droplets on it, you may become ill.
-People with strep throat are generally most infectious when they have symptoms present.
-They continue to be infectious until they have received treatment and complete 24 hours of the prescribed medication.

-How is it diagnosed?
+How is it diagnosed and treated?
 A lab test, such as a throat culture or a rapid test, is needed to confirm strep infection.

-How is it treated?
 Strep infections are usually treated with an oral antibiotic, starting either with characteristic symptoms or after a positive strep test.
-Sometimes an injection of antibiotic may also be used to treat strep.

 Why is it important that your child receive treatment?
+There are two main reasons:

-Treatment reduces spread.
-If not treated or not treated long enough, your child may continue to spread the infection to other members of your family or to other children.
-Also, treatment with antibiotics can usually prevent rheumatic fever or other rare, but possible dangerous complications.
+- Treatment reduces spread.
+If not treated or not treated long enough, your child may continue to spread the infection to other members of your family or to other children. - Treatment with antibiotics can usually prevent rheumatic fever or other rare, but possible dangerous complications.
 Rarely, some children with strep throat can develop complications like blood infections or rheumatic fever, which can damage the heart or joints.